camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-textfield.md

 :::info

-The phone pattern adheres to the international [E.164](https://en.wikipedia.org/wiki/E.164) standard, omitting spaces.
-Example: `+491234567890`
+The phone pattern adheres to the international [E.164](https://www.twilio.com/docs/glossary/what-e164) standard, omitting spaces; for example, `+491234567890`.

 For custom formats, use the `Custom` validation option.